Table of Contents

 Does My Car Insurance Cover Other Drivers?

-The situation becomes murkier for those who aren’t mentioned on your coverage, such as friends or extended family members.
-The policy’s coverage in these scenarios is usually determined by the policyholder’s permission.
-If other people drive your car with your permission (i.e., you’ve informed them they may drive it or you’ve given them the keys), they should normally be covered under your policy’s conditions.
+The situation becomes murkier for those who arearen’tare excluded fromerage, such as friends or extended family members.
+The policy’s permission usually determines the policy’s amount scenarios.
+If people drive your car with your permission (you have told them you may drive it or given them keys), they should generally be covered under the policy’s conditions.
+For instance, drivers who are not on your insurance may be covered:

-• When traveling on a road trip or a long journey with another person.
+- When traveling on a road trip or a long journey with another person.

-• When you let friends and relatives use your automobile while theirs is being fixed.
+- When you let friends and relatives use your automobile while theirs is being fixed.

 Check the insurance policy to see what the policy says about lending an automobile to a buddy.
 Some insurance companies allow clients to add extra drivers to the insurance policy.